 \subsection{Self-consistent solution for $\Delta$, $\Delta_{g}$ and $\Delta_{c}$}

-From the expression of the Green functions in Eqs.(\ref{AA_PROPAGATOR}) and (\ref{AB_PROPAGATOR}) obtained above, we have the equations for the average electron densities $n_{a}$ and $ n_{b}$ corresponding to the $a$- and $b$-orbitals respectively and also a self-consistent equation for the excitonic gap parameter $\Delta$.
+Using the local expressions of the Green functions in Eqs.(\ref{Equation_47}) and (\ref{Equation_48}) obtained above, we have the equations for average electron densities $n_{a}$ and $ n_{b}$ corresponding to the $a$ and $b$-orbitals respectively, and also a self-consistent equation for the excitonic order parameter $\Delta$.
 We have